Guide To the Secret Zadkine Museum in Paris

 In response, and to safeguard the quality of my geographical cures, I had taken to frequenting Paris' more obscure small museums -- the Musée Marmottan Monet, the Musée Jacquemart-André, the Musée d'Art Moderne, the Musée National Gustave Moreau, the Musée de la vie Romantique, and the Delacroix Museum.

-Paris' Secret Zadkine Museum
+Overview of Paris' Secret Zadkine Museum

 Pointing to the Zadkine sculpture, which we were still admiring, my friend said, "Well, there's a Zadkine Museum nearby."
 I didn't need any convincing.